ARC Industrial Transformation Research Hubs

 The scheme's objectives are to:

-Total funding provided by the ARC under the Industrial Transformation Research Hubs is a minimum of $500,000 per year to a maximum of $1 million per year for three to five years.
+The Industrial Transformation Research Hubs scheme provides project funding of $500,000 to $1 million per year for three to five years.

 Partner Organisations must make combined cash and in-kind contribution to the Project that at least matches the total funding requested from the ARC.
-At least 75% must be in cash, depending on the number of employees (see section B5.2.3 of the Funding Rules).
+At least 75% must be in cash, depending on the number of employees (see sections A3.6 and A3.7 of the Grant Guidelines).

 Faculty of Arts